 The Bugs Bunny cartoon Foxy By Proxy features a fat fox hound who is so dumb he couldn't spell "cat" if he was spotted the "c" and the "a."
 Yet somehow the big lummox winds up triumphant at cartoon's end.

 Cat: My captors continue to taunt me with bizarre little dangling objects.
 They dine lavishly on fresh meat, while the other inmates and I are fed hash or some sort of dry nuggets.
 Although I make my contempt for the rations perfectly clear, I nevertheless must eat something in order to keep up my strength.

 The Simple Dog from Hyperbole And A Half, full stop.
 This dog is incapable of operating a staircase or getting out from under a blanket, and when put in sled-dog booties to prevent damage to the wooden floor, stared up with an expression captioned in the story's accompanying cartoon as "Where R My Legs?"
-Allie's other dog, Helper Dog, appears to be of normal canine intelligence, but on the other hand is extremely nervous and melodramatic.
+Allie's other dog, Helper Dog, appears to be of normal canine intelligence, but on the other hand is a hair-triggered mass of neuroses and melodrama.

 Subversions and aversions:

 In the commercials for Bush's Baked Beans, Duke the golden retriever is a clever huckster who's always trying to sell his master's secret family recipe for his own monetary gain.

 Ein the "data dog" from Cowboy Bebop is hinted to be very intelligent, but none of the crew ever notice.

 Its also implied that he's a better hacker than Ed in one episode.

 Akamaru from Naruto was quite the efficient partner for his master, Kiba Inuzuka, either as his Head Pet or his Big Friendly Dog.
 Justified, since the Inuzuka clan's business revolves around veterinary issues and dog training.